neeleshio/analytics-clone/README.md

 -   used css preprocessor sass for styling purpose.
 -   redux-toolkit for handling global states.
 -   used [google charting library](https://www.react-google-charts.com/) to draw required charts.
--   a dockerfile and docker-compose.yml has been provided to up and run.
+-   a dockerfile and docker-compose.yml has been provided to up and run the app in container.
 -   use of react-icon package for icons.
 -   use of typscript for type safety.